David Bowie: 1968–1971: Space Oddity to Hunky Dory

-During the tour, Bowie's observation of two seminal American proto-punk artists led him to develop a concept that eventually found form in the Ziggy Stardust character: a melding of the persona of Iggy Pop with the music of Lou Reed, producing "the ultimate pop idol".
+During the tour, Bowie's observation of two seminal American proto-punk artists led him to develop a concept that eventually found form in the Ziggy Stardust character: a melding of the persona of his friend Iggy Pop with the music of Lou Reed, producing "the ultimate pop idol".
 Bowie later stated, "It's not who does it first, it's who does it second."
 A girlfriend recalled his "scrawling notes on a cocktail napkin about a crazy rock star named Iggy or Ziggy", and on his return to England he declared his intention to create a character "who looks like he's landed from Mars".
 The "Stardust" surname was a tribute to the "Legendary Stardust Cowboy", whose record he was given during the tour.
 Bowie later covered "I Took a Trip on a Gemini Space Ship" on 2002's Heathen.

 Hunky Dory (1971) found Visconti supplanted in both roles by Ken Scott producing and Trevor Bolder on bass.
 It again featured a stylistic shift towards art pop and melodic pop rock, with light fare tracks such as "Kooks", a song written for his son, Duncan Zowie Haywood Jones, born on 30 May.
 Elsewhere, the album explored more serious subjects, and found Bowie paying unusually direct homage to his influences with "Song for Bob Dylan", "Andy Warhol" and "Queen Bitch", the latter a Velvet Underground pastiche.
 His first release through RCA, it was a commercial failure, partly due lack of promotion from the label.
 Peter Noone of Herman's Hermits covered the album's track "Oh!
 You Pretty Things", which reached number 12 in the UK.